 Every week in the Friday recitation.
 These are short questions on topics that have just been taught or discussed during class or past homework.
-It serves to check your progress and will be further discussed in recitation.
+These guizzes serve to check your progress and will be further discussed in recitation.

 READING MATERIAL